SHELLQs-JWST perspective on the intrinsic mass relation between supermassive black holes and their host galaxies at z > 6: Results

 As a result, the fact that the observed SHELLQs quasars lie above the local relation in the \MBH--\MS plane is due to the dispersion in the intrinsic mass relation and the effects of selection and measurement uncertainties.
 While the observed quasars do have such high mass ratios individually, selection makes them biased tracers of the underlying global population that has lower mass ratios.

+However, there are considerable degeneracies between parameters shown by the confidence intervals in the lower panels of Figure~\ref{fig:mass_rel}.
+For instance, a higher normalization results in both a lower scatter (middle left panel) and lower AGN fraction (lower left panel).
+Due to the limited sample size, the AGN fraction is poorly constrained within our chosen bounds (bottom right panel).
+While a peak is apparent in the AGN fraction at low values ($\lesssim0.01$), such a low value is unlikely since the scatter would be forced to be very low ($\sim0.2$).

-To illustrate the impact of forcing a high black hole mass solution, we show a similar set of panels in Figure~\ref{fig:mass_rel_high} for the case that requires a higher normalization by simply setting a prior on the lower bound of $\alpha$ to match the local value of massive ellipticals from \citet{Kormendy2013}.
+To further illustrate these effects, we show a similar set of panels in Figure~\ref{fig:mass_rel_high} for the case that requires a higher normalization (i.e., forcing a high black hole mass solution) by simply setting a prior on the lower bound of $\alpha$ to match the local value of massive ellipticals from \citet{Kormendy2013}.
 For this experiment, the slope ($\beta$) is fixed to that of the \citet{Kormendy2013} relation (1.17), which is close to the best-fit value when the slope range is limited to the values spanned by various local relations ($\sim$0.98-1.61; \citealt{Kormendy2013, Ding2022a, Greene2020}).
 The best-fit result (top panel of Fig.~\ref{fig:mass_rel_high}) is consistent with our observed quasars and closer to the best-fit relation of \citet{Pacucci2023}.
 However, this comes with two consequences: the scatter ($\sigma=0.22_{-0.11}^{+0.12}$ dex) and AGN fraction ($p_\mathrm{active}=0.6_{-0.2}^{+0.3}\%$) are significantly lower than the above model shown in Figure~\ref{fig:mass_rel}, in order to avoid overproducing large numbers of detectable quasars that are not observed.
 Intuitively, this trend can be understood as follows.
 With a higher normalization which falls closer to the observed data, the intrinsic scatter will be lowered since the differences between the two are effectively reduced.
-This covariance between the scatter and normalization is clearly seen in the lower panels of Figure~\ref{fig:mass_rel}.
+As mentioned above, this covariance between the scatter and normalization is clearly seen in the lower panels of Figure~\ref{fig:mass_rel}.
 Furthermore, this effect is amplified by the fact that some of the scatter in the data is the result of measurement uncertainties in \MBH and \MS.

 In this scenario with a higher normalization, a low intrinsic scatter of 0.22\,dex is unlikely since this value is lower than measured locally ($\sim$0.3--0.4\,dex).
 A higher intrinsic dispersion is expected at higher redshifts simply from cosmic averaging (i.e., central limit theorem) in merger scenarios \citep{Jahnke2011}.
 With the likelihood of a higher intrinsic dispersion and probably an actual AGN fraction above 1\% \citep[e.g.,][]{Arita2023}, we conclude that the intrinsic mass relation at $z\sim6$ is unlikely to be highly elevated from the local relation.